 I love contextual marketing and believe that it is a must in today’s online marketing world.
 Delivering personalized content is key to creating an engaging user experience and generating better leads.
 As a contextual certified marketer, I understand this well and had been implementing it into my site using Hubspot’s awesome smart content.
 But as a smaller agency, I had to juggle delivering results for my clients while also focusing on building my own brand.
 There just didn’t seem like enough time to do all I wanted and needed to do.
 I needed help.
 I needed a smart solution for my smart content.

-I saw how Hubspot used BrightInfo to promote this year's Inbound Conference and that peaked my interest.
-As a Hubspot partner, I’ve seen the success of their brand and the power of their services with my own marketing and said, "If it’s good enough for them, it’s probably good enough for me."
+I saw how Hubspot used BrightInfo to promote this year’s Inbound Conference and that piqued my interest.
+As a Hubspot partner, I’ve seen the success of their brand and the power of their services with my own marketing and said, “If it’s good enough for them, it’s probably good enough for me.”
 I also saw the ads and content offers they had on Business2Community and how they were less invasive and very inviting.
 So I decided to sign up for a demo.

 So for those of you who don’t know, Brightinfo is a tool that helps you deliver your content to your visitors in a more personal way.
 They continually and dynamically analyze your visitor’s intent and then they deliver the best content to your audience at the optimal time.
 Think contextual marketing on steroids.
-They also have a native ad solution that allows smaller agencies and businesses to get in front of the same high quality leads as the big boys.
-Flat click fee, no bidding, so your can’t lose because of budget.
+They also have a native ad solution that allows smaller agencies and businesses to get in front of the same high-quality leads as the big boys.
+Flat click fee, no bidding, so you can’t lose because of budget.